You are reading the 2025/26 Academic Calendar. The 2024/25 version remains in effect until August 31, 2025 and is available here.

 57. COMM_V 376 (3) Financial Institutions I

 The roles and operation of financial institutions, including banks, and the financial systems and markets in which they function, including those involving payments processes and the creation and use of fiat and digital money including cryptocurrencies.
-Prerequisite: COMM 298.
+Prerequisite: COMM_V 298.
 This course is not eligible for Credit/D/Fail grading.

 58. COMM_V 377 (3) International Financial Markets and Institutions